fxkuehl/keyboard/layout.md

 * Same or different row
 * Keys in adjacent columns of further separated

 The influence of these factors can be guessed or measured.
+Once these parameters are known, the potential typing speed of a given test can be estimated.

 ### Comfort